Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 This jacket has 5 pockets:

 - 4 pockets on the front, with flaps and snap buttons.
-As on any self-respecting jungle jacket, the 2 top pockets are slightly inclined
+As on any self-respecting jungle jacket, the 2 upper pockets are slightly inclined

-- 1 pocket inside, on the right side to wear, to store a phone or card holder
+- 1 pocket inside, on the right side when wearing, to store a phone or card holder

 Why this rust color?

-The BonneGueule winter wardrobe is already very complete in beige, earth, olive and blue tones, I wanted to have a more original and warmer color, while remaining in autumnal tones.
+The BonneGueule winter wardrobe is already quite complete in beige, earth, olive and blue tones, I wanted to have a more original and warmer color, while remaining in autumnal tones.

-We therefore started in line with the terracotta/terracotta shades used in summer, but adapting it for autumn, with a color which, I hope, will evoke the warm and shimmering tones of the autumn leaves slowly falling towards the ground, like delicate seasonal watercolors.
+So we started in the tradition of terracotta/terracotta shades used in summer, but adapted it for autumn, with a colour that I hope will evoke the warm, shimmering hues of autumn leaves falling slowly to the ground, like delicate seasonal watercolours.

-It is also a color that goes very easily with the main colors of a men's wardrobe: blue, beige, olive and gray.
+It is also a color that goes very easily with the main colors of a man's wardrobe: blue, beige, olive and gray.

 In short, the best gift you can give me is to wear this jacket without asking too many questions!